kispali80/TechnicalTask/README.md

 ![Available Product](docs/assets/product-enabled.png)

 When the product is NOT available because of out of stock the following is displayed instead.
-The user cannot add more amount of that product to the cart the button is disabled.
+The user cannot add more amount of that product to the cart and the button is disabled.

 ![Disabled Product](docs/assets/product-disabled.png)